The 2015 Letter to Stakeholders (Year-end) @UniFAU

 We continued our national and international collaborations:

-- The work with Black Duck Software, Boston, evolved into work on inner source carried out by Maximilian Capraro.
+- Work continued with Black Duck Software, Boston, on inner source software development.

 2.3 Research Conferences

-In 2014, Prof. Riehle chaired the 10th International Symposium on Open Collaboration, a conference he founded back in 2005.
-OpenSym 2014 took place in Berlin, Germany, and was a full success.
-He is also leading OpenSym 2015, which will be held in San Francisco, California.
+In 2015, Prof. Riehle chaired the 11th International Symposium on Open Collaboration, a conference he founded back in 2005.
+OpenSym 2015 took place in San Francisco, California.
+OpenSym 2016 will be held in Berlin, Germany, for the second time.
 For more about OpenSym, please see http://opensym.org.

 2.4 Research Publications